gbrener/conda-shell/README.md

 In a nutshell (pun intended), `conda-shell` has the following goals:

 - Make conda environments as "cheap" as possible to create and reuse
-- Treat conda environments in a similar fashion to containers, i.e.
+- Treat conda environments in a similar fashion as containers, i.e.
     - Enable execution of arbitrary commands in a predefined environment, or
     - Activate an environment as an interactive subshell
 - Maintain feature-parity with nix-shell, to the extent that conda supports it